AndrewMcMahan/SeatingChartGenerator/README.md

 ## Demo
-An instance of this program is currently available at https://www.bgreco.net/band/
+An instance of this application is currently available at https://www.bgreco.net/band/

 ## FAQ / Advanced usage